local-minimum/fseq/doc/source/c3se_python_course.rst

 The analyses included in the package reproduces know result where comparison is applicable.
-For example, the uneven bias of GC initally due to faulty timming of adapters -- a known issue.
+For example, the uneven bias of GC initially due to faulty timing of adapters -- a known issue.
 More interestingly the implicated a recurring frequency on the amplitude analysis of clustered FFT data around 34/101.
 The implication of this needs to be further investigated.
-Potentially, protein coding regions in the sequence, for which triplicates of nucleotides form the information unit in translation of DNA to aminoacids of the protein, could be related as it implies the factor 3.
+Potentially, protein coding regions in the sequence, for which triplicates of nucleotides form the information unit in translation of DNA to amino acids of the protein, could be related as it implies the factor 3.
 However, *why* and if this information can be useful remains to be investigated.